theowenyoung/archive-actionsflow/docs/triggers/3-script.md

           Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l
   ```

+### Context

+You can use the following context at your script code:

+- `axios`, [A promise based HTTP client for node.js](https://github.com/axios/axios), you can use it for HTTP request.
+- `github`,

 ### Outputs

-Poll trigger's outputs will be the item of the API results, and `raw__body` for the whole raw body
+Script trigger's outputs will be the item of the API results, and `raw__body` for the whole raw body

 An outputs example: